 As you can see, we changed the Y-Axis labels Color to Brown, Text Size to 15, and display units to thousands.

 Let me change the Scale type to Log.
 From the below screenshot, you can see that it is displaying the Log scale.

-By default, Area Chart Y-Axis title is set to Off, but you can enable it by toggling Title under the Y-Axis section to On.
-Let me change the Title Color to Green, Text Size to 25, and Font family cambria.
+By default, Area Chart Y-Axis title set to Off.
+But, you can enable it by toggling Title under the Y-Axis section to On.
+Let me change the Title Color to Green, Text Size to 25, and Font family Cambria.

-By toggling the Gridlines option from On to Off, you can disable the Grid lines.
+By toggling the Area Chart Gridlines option from On to Off, you can disable the Gridlines.

 - Line Style: Choose the line style such as Solid, dotted, and dashed.

 By default, the area chart fills the space between axis and line with default colors.
 Let me change the Sales Amount Line color to Green and Total Product Cost color to Red.

 Format Data Labels of an Area Chart